|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The wreckage includes the wings, engines, undercarriage and tail section.
 The divers recovered one of the propellers, tail wheel tire, cockpit control quadrant and cables.
 No remains were observed during the initial dives, nor a positive identification of the aircraft from a dataplate or serial number stencil.

-During early 2012, the aircraft was reported by Rod Pearce to the RAAF Searcher Team at Canberra as a potential MIA site.
+During early 2012, the aircraft was reported by Rod Pearce to the RAAF Searcher Team as a potential MIA site.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|